 - Dress comfy.
 Most Saturdays, it’s pretty warm out there (especially in the summer), so I recommend wearing comfortable shoes and clothes that breathe!

 - Drink the tea (or the coffee or the soda).
 If you’re walking around the market and see people drinking tea out of large mason jars, head to Piper & Leaf’s booth.
 I’ll confess, I’m slightly obsessed with their tea (especially the Front Porch Special blend)…If you buy their mason jar ($10) and bring it back with you to the market, you only have to pay half price ($5) for a refill.
 Pro tip – you can get a coozie to fit this massive mason jar at Original B’ham Co.’s booth.
-While Piper & Leaf offers various flavors of tea, if you’re just wanting plain sweet tea, head to Y’all Sweet Tea where you can also get your tea served in a mason jar.
+While Piper & Leaf offers various flavors of tea, I also recommend trying Tea Town Alabama where you can try organically grown teas and teas made out of simple, homegrown ingredients.
 And for those of you who are not fully awake without a cup of coffee, Red Cat and Seeds are usually out there and can sell you a cup of joe.
-And Mimi’s Sodas, Sprout & Pour, and Better Kombucha are also vendors at the market.
+And Alabama Juice Bar, The Fresh Squeeze, and Better Kombucha are also vendors at the market.

 - Know what’s in season.
 Right now, you’ll be able to get strawberries and will start seeing other berries at the market.
 You’ll also be able to get all sorts of green vegetables.
 I can’t wait for the peaches, though – I buy a carton of peaches every week in the summer.
 Here’s a quick cheat sheet to what’s typically available in each season.

 - Visit each of the market’s 3 areas.
-Especially during the spring, summer, and early fall, Pepper Place Market will span across 3 different areas: 29th Street South in front of Red Cat, the parking lot in between Richard Tubb Interiors and King’s House Oriental Rugs (where the Know Thy Farmer mural and the Dr. Pepper sign are located), and the parking lot adjoining OvenBird and Charlie Thigpen’s Garden Gallery.
-There are also often vendors inside next to the Garden Stage, so be sure to check out all of the vendors at the market.
+Especially during the spring, summer, and early fall, Pepper Place Market will span across 3 different areas: 29th Street South in front of Red Cat, the parking lot in between Richard Tubb Interiors and King’s House Oriental Rugs (where the Know Thy Farmer mural and the Dr. Pepper sign are located), and the parking lot behind the Martin Biscuit Co. building (where iCantina is located).

 For those of you who are wondering about the bathroom situation, there are bathrooms at the market.
-They’re inside by Atmosphere Home Essentials.
+They’re inside by Atmosphere Home Essentials as well as the hallway next to Red Cat.
 For answers to other frequently asked questions about Pepper Place, click here.